 Please view Flash videos on laptop or PC.

 Nature provides the geometry, we provide the honeycomb composite material.
 CarbonCore plastic honeycomb is extruded from tough, versatile polypropylene plastic.
 Thermo fused to the honeycomb cells are non-woven polyester bonding scrims with a polypropylene barrier film to limit resin consumption.
-When encapsulated in a laminate it is recognized by the US Coast Guard as a primary flotation material in small boats when encapsulated in a laminate material.
+CarbonCore plastic honeycomb is ideal for Marine applications and is recognized by the US Coast Guard as a primary flotation material in small boats when encapsulated in a laminate material.